Audrey Hepburn

 Audrey's acting career started in 1948

 In 1951, Audrey played minor roles in the films "Laughter in Paradise", "Young Wives' Tale", "The Lavender Hill Mob" and a supporting role in both the English and French versions of the comedy "Monte Carlo Baby".
-During the filming of the last movie, she fatefully met Sidonie Colette, who saw in her the heroine of her novel "Gigi" and invited Audrey to participate in the Broadway production.
+During the filming of the last movie, she had a fateful meeting with Sidonie Colette, who saw in her the perfect heroine for her novel "Gigi" and invited Audrey to star in the Broadway production.

 A scene from the movie 'Laughter in Paradise'